apache/airflow/contributing-docs/testing/docker_compose_tests.rst

 ``docs/apache-airflow/stable/howto/docker-compose/`` folder.

 Then, the usual ``docker compose`` and ``docker`` commands can be used to debug such running instances.
-The test performs a simple API call to trigger a DAG and wait for it, but you can follow our documentation to connect to such running docker compose instances and test it manually.
+The test performs a simple API call to trigger a Dag and wait for it, but you can follow our documentation to connect to such running docker compose instances and test it manually.

 -----